Quick overview

 What is the purpose and importance of bonds?

-A bond is a security with which the legal system associates the right to repay a certain amount owed, possibly also the payment of specified returns and other obligations.
+A bond is a security to which the legal system attaches the right to repay a certain amount owed, possibly also the payment of specified returns and other obligations.
 It thus provides its issuer (the issuer) with a source of financing without the need to take out costly loans.
 The issuer may be not only the state or a region, but also commercial companies.

 Are you solving a similar problem?